shakacode/react-webpack-rails-tutorial/README.md

 ```

 # Running Tests
-*Default rake task runs tests and linting*
+*Default rake task runs feature specs, mocha tests and linting*

+We have;

-We have feature tests in /spec/features
+* feature tests in /spec/features
+* component unit tests in /client/test/
+* javascript linting

+From the root of the project, you can run all specs+tests+linter with

+      npm run test

-Run the tests with `rspec`.
+Run the feature specs individually with `rspec`.

+Run the React unit tests (all .js and .jsx files) from the `client` dir with;

+      cd client
+      npm run test --silent

+In lieu of having `mocha --watch` working properly (pull request welcome!), you can have your js tests continually running with `watch`

+      npm install -g watch
+      cd client
+      watch 'npm run test --silent' test/ app/

 ## CI configuration
 Add those lines to your CI scripts after `bundle install`